-- On campus testing is in the Physical Science 208 computer lab.
+- On campus testing is in the Physical Science Building, Room 208.
+(Campus Map)

 - You will not be allowed to attempt the exam without your UH Student ID or an official picture ID.

 - Off campus testing with ProctorU requires visual verification of the above items and additional security measures.
-You must allow your proctor to control your computer during portions of the session.
+You must allow a proctor access to control your computer during portions of the session.

 - Your score on the exam is valid for one year.

 In person exams no longer require face masks or other COVID/health restrictions.
 All other requirements listed in the Basic Rules above will be enforced.
 Reservations are strongly

 recommended, but we also accommodate all walk-ins if possible based on seating availability.